 Existing land use and land cover in the watershed were determined from information provided by MDP.
 The land use data for the portion of the watershed in Pennsylvania were obtained from the Pennsylvania Spatial Data Access Website, which is housed at Pennsylvania State University (PSU 2003).
-Each land use data set has its own classification system, therefore, it was necessary to reclassify the land uses to be consistent between data sets.
+It was necessary to reclassify the two land use data sets to make them consistent because each State has its own classification system.
 The MDE classifications were used as the basis for the reclassification.
 The detailed MDE classifications were grouped into seven general categories (Table 2-5).
-Forest areas include deciduous forest, evergreen forest, and brush.
+Forest land use types include deciduous forest, evergreen forest, and brush.
 Agriculture includes row crops, orchards, pasture, and non-specific cropland.
 Urban built-up areas include residential, commercial, industrial, institutional (e.g., schools, hospitals), and major highways.